 Quick action leads to a full recovery from osteomyelitis

-Isaiah was prepped for surgery where Scott Sorenson, M.D., an orthopedic surgeon at the Children's Health℠ Andrews Institute, removed the infected portion of his bone and drilled several small holes into the bones around his ankle.
-In less than a week, Isaiah was ready to return home.
+Isaiah was prepped for surgery to remove the infected portion of his bone.
+The surgery was successful, and in less than a week, Isaiah was ready to return home.

 For the next six weeks, Isaiah was unable to put weight on his foot and used a walker and wheelchair to get around at home and at school.
 As he grew stronger, he was eventually cleared to move to a walking boot and immediately made up for lost time.

 "I think he's already on his second boot and probably ready for a third as he's worn this one out already," says Kristi.